BUSHFIRE RECOVERY AND REGROWTH

 The draft Yarloop Town Development Plan was presented at a Community Forum in Yarloop on Wednesday, 29th March 2017.Consultants Taylor Burrell Barnett have prepared the plan based on community consultation undertaken by both the State Government and the Shire of Harvey in the aftermath of the January 2016 fire.
 Information has been consolidated into one key plan which should serve as the blueprint for Yarloop community moving forward and rebuilding.
 Comments on the draft plan are welcome and can be received preferably before or at the Yarloop Annual Community Meeting to be held on 11th April 2017.
 Comments can be received through the Shire of Harvey by email, phone or direct contact.

 Bushfire Recovery Activities and Events

-Cookernup Community Morning Tea – The Cookernup Community Association hosts morning tea’s every Wednesday from 10am at the Cookernup Hall for all local residents to come together and enjoy a delicious spread of cakes and a hot cuppa.
+Cookernup Community Morning Tea – The Cookernup Community Association hosts a morning tea every Wednesday from 10am at the Cookernup Hall for local residents to come together for a cuppa.

 Bushfire Recovery Newsletter